 - Special Monthly Compensation (SMC): Veterans with special health needs may receive additional monthly compensation.
 This is at a higher, tax-free rate to cover costs like home care and special transportation.
 SMC compensation varies on a case-by-case basis.

-- VA Dependency and Indemnity Compensation (DIC): Spouses and dependent children of veterans who have passed away are also eligible to receive tax-free monthly compensation through this benefit.
+- VA Dependency and Indemnity Compensation (DIC): Spouses and dependent children of veterans who passed away from mesothelioma are also eligible to receive tax-free monthly compensation through VA DIC benefits.

 - VA health care: Air Force veterans can receive mesothelioma treatments and other health care services through the VA health care system.
 Some of the world’s top mesothelioma specialists work with the VA to help U.S. veterans.